w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * With 1 reducer, we get sorted output
 * With many reducers, we get partly sorted output (unless: TotalOrderPartitioner)

-# Two stage MapReduce
+# Two-stage MapReduce

-As map-reduce calculations get more complex, it's useful to break them down into stages
+As map-reduce calculations get more complex, it's useful to break them down into stages.

 * The output of the first stage serves as input to the next one
 * The **different subsequent stages**